PUBLICATIONS ON HIGH SCHOOL & COLLEGE MODELING INSTRUCTION

 that include a comparison with traditional instruction.

 [Note: often the comparison is in the SAME classroom, before and after the teacher took a Modeling Workshop.]
-This list is partial – compiled by Jane.Jackson@asu.edu on May 7, 2013.
-Please e-mail me if you know of other publications or reports.
+This list was compiled by Jane Jackson in May to August, 2013 and updated in February 2015.
+Please e-mail firstname.lastname@example.org if you know of other publications or reports.

 A. By David Hestenes and others at Arizona State University (ASU).